Office of Disability Services

 Funding for auxiliary aids and services may be available from certain state agencies such as, for example, the New York State Adult Career and Continuing Education Services -Vocational Rehabilitation.
 For those auxiliary aids and services that are likely to be funded by a state agency, the University may require the student to apply to the agency for funding.
 The University may provide assistance with the application for funding.

-It is the student's responsibility to request an accommodation.
-Because some accommodations may take considerable time to arrange, students are urged to contact the Coordinator of Disability Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
+It is the student’s responsibility to request an accommodation.
+Because some accommodations may take considerable time to arrange, students are urged to contact the Office of Disability Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
 Untimely requests may result in delay, substitution, or an inability to provide an accommodation.
-If a request for an accommodation is submitted late, the Coordinator of Disability Services will, nevertheless, make every reasonable effort to process the request for an accommodation.
-Accommodations cannot be implemented retroactively, they are implemented only prospectively.
+If a request for an accommodation is submitted late, the Office of Disability Services will, nevertheless, make every reasonable effort to process the request for an accommodation.

 Depending on the nature of the disability and the accommodation provided, a student may be required periodically to submit medical and/or diagnostic information demonstrating the current status of the disability and/or to renew the request for an accommodation.

-Any questions about the services offered by the University to students with disabilities or the procedures for requesting an accommodation should be directed to the Coordinator of Disability Services for the New York City campus at 212-346-1526 or for the Westchester campuses at 914-773-3710.
+Any questions about the services offered by the University to students with disabilities or the procedures for requesting an accommodation should be directed to the Office of Disability Services for the New York City campus at (212) 346-1526 or for the Westchester campuses at (914) 773-3710.

 The information and documents provided to the University in support of a student’s request for an accommodation shall be maintained as confidential.
 Individually identifiable information will not be disclosed except as may be required or permitted by law or pursuant to a release signed by the student.